 We’re no strangers to communicating with remote employees.
 In fact we wrote a guide on it.
 As an office made up of three international hubs, we’ve had to figure out ways to get important and informative messages across without timezones standing in our way.

 Loom lets us share ideas, show examples and present product run-throughs without having to put together a long document of screenshots and complicated written instructions.
 Simply film yourself talking through a presentation / screen share, and send it out.

 We also use our own ScreenCloud Broadcast to host live-streams of company-wide meetings, or our popular AMA (“ask-me-anything”) sessions where our CEO answers questions live from across the business.
 This is a great way to engage employees and help them feel connected to a business.

 We like to start and end our weeks with department-specific meetings; the first is to set the intentions for the week, and the second is to discuss what has been accomplished.
 Often this is enough to mitigate the need for any additional meetings during the week, leaving more time to focus on the job at hand.

 For remote workers, or those in a different time zone, again, video is a great format for sharing important information.
 We tend to film and share a quick summary of what’s been said.

-While we go into much more detail here, a digital noticeboard is a great way to keep employees engaged.
+While we go into much more detail about digital bulletin boards here, a digital noticeboard is a great way to keep employees engaged.
 As part of the same study around digital smartphone use, 54% of people admitted they interrupted face-to-face conversions in order to look at their phone and 43% admitted to spending too much time online.
 We are therefore naturally drawn to looking at screens for information, making them an effective medium for communication.

 Communicating with employees through digital screens around the office places an onus on passive content consumption.
 It doesn’t require any manual “checking”.